Positronic (company): Awards and recognition

 In 1993, Positronic received the ISO 9000 standard, becoming the first company in the Springfield area to receive the recognition.
 The company also received an ISO 9001 in 2007, and an AS9100 certification in 2009 for its North American operations.

 Positronic was a recipient of the Gold Industrial Wastewater Pretreatment Compliance Award in 2000 and 2001.
 The award was given by The Missouri Water Environment Association Positronic was also a recipient of the 2008 Manufacturer of the Year Award from the Springfield Area Chamber of Commerce.

 On February 10, 2004, Jack Gentry and Positronic were recognized in an honorary speech given by Roy Blunt of the United States House of Representatives.
 Blunt praised Gentry for his invaluable commitment to improving the US manufacturing sector and expanding the US manufacturing market abroad.

 On January 11, 2011, the Positronic's Mount Vernon plant became a member of the Missouri Safety and Health Achievement Recognition Program.
 This designation is earned by companies who have achieved an excellent workplace safety record, virtually eliminating the occurrence of employee injuries while on the job.

-Positronic was awarded Technology Manufacturer of the Year by MAM in November 2019 where its President Named Manufacturing Executive of the Year.
+Positronic was awarded Technology Manufacturer of the Year by MAM in November 2019 where its President was named Manufacturing Executive of the Year.